 Bujing was rescued by our IAR orangutan rescue in October 2014.

 Bunga arrived at IAR's Orangutan rescue centre in November 2009 when she was estimated to be about two and a half years old.
 She had been kept in a cage in a family’s garden after they found her wandering around near their home.

 On 28th October our rescue team accompanied by BKSDA (Forestry Dept) and The Police went to Desa Sukagaria, Marau where they rescued a 3-year-old male orangutan called Dio.

-Gito was less than five months old when our rescue team in Borneo found him in 2015.
+Gito was less than five months old when our rescue team found him in 2015.
 He had been dumped in a filthy cardboard box and left to die.
 It took round the clock care and determination from our vets, but they never gave up and thankfully Gito survived.Your adoption today will help Gito...

 On October 14th IAR's orangutan rescue centre took a very tiny baby into their care, the youngest orangutan at the centre.His name is Jemmi and we estimate he is less than six months old, as he still doesn’t have any teeth and only weighs 2kg.